Valley Children's Stadium: Impact

 Bulldog Stadium enjoys a reputation of having one of the premier home football environments among universities outside of the so-called "power conferences".
 Tailgate parties in the adjoining parking lots and athletic fields are an enormously popular pastime for Bulldog supporters and the fans are notable for their enthusiastic support within the stadium's environment.
 For several decades, supporters of Fresno State football have been nicknamed "The Red Wave" as a tribute to their swell of support and their tendency to be clad entirely in red clothing for home contests.

 For most of Fresno State's history, Bulldog Stadium is at its loudest when Fresno State plays their traditional arch-rival, the San Jose State Spartans.
 However, in recent years, Fresno State's most bitterly contested games have been pitted against the Boise State Broncos, whose success in the Western Athletic Conference, and then in the Mountain West Conference when both teams joined, has contributed to a fierce and energetic modern rivalry.

 Facility

 Bulldog Stadium is constructed in a modern version of the sunken "bowl" style, with seats situated unusually close to the game action and at a steeper slope compared to bowled stadia of the early 20th century.
-This intimate atmosphere contributes to a louder, more intense gametime experience.
+This intimate atmosphere contributes to a louder, more intense game time experience.
 Field lighting is mounted on four unique, recognizable cantilevered standards.

 The field has a conventional north-south alignment and the street level elevation is approximately 330 ft above sea level.
-Currently Bulldog Stadium ranks 110th on the List of American football stadiums by capacity.
+Currently Bulldog Stadium ranks 110th on the List of American football stadiums by capacity..